PCR Testing –

 Truly, the only downside to PCR testing if you can call it a downside, even saliva PCR testing, is that it takes longer to get results (about 24-hours).
 With testing processed at a lab, it simply takes more time to transport samples.
 In most cases, accuracy in testing is preferable to speed.
 Still, there may be a time when you need a fast test completed and accuracy isn’t as important (possibly in a screening scenario).
 In this case, a rapid test fits the bill.
 However, if about 24 hours can fit in your time frame, the PCR test will still be the best option.

 Need Home or Work Saliva PCR Testing Kits?

 At Spectrum Solutions, we offer a variety of saliva-based DNA testing, and the COVID-19 PCR test is one of the tests we offer.
-If you need a COVID test done from home, or if you are looking for COVID tests have available at your workplace, Spectrum Solutions can send you these saliva-based PCR COVID-19 tests.
+If you need a COVID test done from home, or if you are looking for COVID tests have available at your workplace, a Spectrum Solutions full-service testing partner can send you these saliva-based PCR COVID-19 tests.
 These tests will be simple to administer without medical professionals, and the results will be highly accurate.
 Order these tests today so you and your business are prepared to give COVID-19 tests when needed.